8 days in early SEPTEMBER 2020

-6 MONTHS AFTER THE COURSE, participants present their work in an exclusive ACADEMY GROUP-SHOW as part of the following Pictoplasma Festival in 2017, with constant, ONGOING GUIDANCE AND FEED-BACK on their project’s development.
+6 months after the course, participants present their work in an exclusive Academy group-show as part of the following Pictoplasma Festival in 2019, with constant, ongoing guidance and feed-back on their project’s development.

-8 INTENSE DAYS IN BERLIN WITH THE FOCUS ON DEVELOPING YOUR OWN CHARACTER RELATED PROJECT DURING DAILY WORKSHOPS, LECTURES, PANELS AND EXCURSIONS!
+8 INTENSE DAYS IN BERLIN WITH THE FOCUS ON DEVELOPING YOUR OWN CHARACTER RELATED PROJECT UNDER PROFESSIONAL GUIDANCE DURING DAILY WORKSHOPS, LECTURES, PANELS AND EXCURSIONS!

 6 MONTH OF ONGOING, PERSONAL ONLINE MENTORING WHILE FURTHER ACCOMPANYING YOUR PROJECT IN THE LEAD UP TO THE ACADEMY EXHIBITION…